-A minimum of [three] credits is attached to a study unit.
-A maximum of six credits per study unit applies.
+A minimum of 3 credits is attached to a study unit.

+For the propaedeutic phase a maximum of five credits per study unit applies.

-- 2. Credits are awarded if you pass the test of the study unit: - a. obtained a grade of 5.5 or higher; or - b. achieved the qualification "pass"; or - c. achieved the qualification 'completed'; or - d. received exemption from the Exam Board. - 3.
-You are not awarded credits for passing a partial test. - 4.
+- 1. Credits are awarded if you pass the test of the study unit: - a. obtained a grade of 5.5 or higher; or - b. achieved the qualification 'good', or 'pass'; or - c. achieved the qualification 'pass'; or - d. received exemption from the Exam Board. - 2.
+You are not awarded credits for passing a partial test. - 3.
 Results of study units cannot be mutually compensated, results of partial tests can.